Lme20/GDT-notes/COURSES/DIT224/course.md

   - mailboxing
 - Draw all our other spatial data structures (octree/quadtree, AABSP-tree (kd-tree), polygon-aligned BSP tree, Sphere/AABB/OBBtree)
 - why can shadow rays be faster than othe rays?
+- Rendering equation (know how to explain all its components)
+- "Naive" Monte Carlo sampling (exponentially growing ray tree)
+- Path tracing (why is it good compared to naive Monte Carlo sampling.
+Overall algorithm)
+- Photon mapping (short summary of algorithm, Why 2 maps (global + caustics) are needed)
+- Bidirectional Path Tracing, Metropolis Light Transport (just their names)
+- Denoising by Final Gather or AI:
+  - Final Gather – sample indirect illumination at some positions in the world (these are the final-gather points).
+Then, at each ray hit, estimate indirect illumination by interpolation from nearby final-gather points.
+  - AI: use some existing Deep Neural Network solution that denoises your images for your kind of scenes.
+-

 # Tutorials